dannagle/ragatron/README.md

 # Ragatron

-"*It is like Game Genie for Lost Decade Games!*" - Matt Hackett, co-founder of Lost Decade Games.

 Ragatron is an open source hacking tool for HTML5 games.
 It targets [A Wizard's Lizard](http://www.wizardslizard.com) and [Lava Blade](http://www.lavablade.com) developed by [Lost Decade Games](http://www.lostdecadegames.com).
 It also targets [Game Dev Tycoon](http://www.greenheartgames.com/app/game-dev-tycoon/) by [Greenheart Games](http://www.greenheartgames.com) .
 It is available for Windows and (Intel-based) Mac.

 ![AWL hack screenshot](githubscreenshots/hacked_awl_crop.jpg) ![LB hack screenshot](githubscreenshots/lavablade_hack_crop.jpg)